MyUdacityProjects/Popular-Movies-App/README.md

 * In the request for a key, you have to state that our usage will be for educational/non-commercial use.
 You also need to provide some personal information to complete the request.
 Once you submit the request, you should receive your key via email shortly after.

+## Libraries Used

+* [Picasso](http://square.github.io/picasso/) A powerful library that handles image loading and caching in the app